 Ballyhoo, mackerel, sardines, blue runners, pilchards or other native baitfish make excellent bait for catching Mahi, and when rigged correctly the fish won’t notice the hook until it’s too late.
 Simply take a size 4/0 to 6/0 hook and hook it under the chine of the fish, so the hook faces downwards.
 You can also add a rubber skirt to further entice the Mahi, and prevent the bait from washing out.

 Don’t be afraid to go large, as Mahi aren’t shy and will go after 8”+ bait with gusto.
-Both live and dead bait work well, but if your using dead bait try to keep it as fresh and natural-looking as possible.
+Both live and dead bait work well, but if you’re using dead bait try to keep it as fresh and natural-looking as possible.

 Check out this excellent video for a hands-on look at how to rig ballyhoo: